imr-framework/pypulseq/README.md

 be acquainted with each hardware platform's programming environment.

 PyPulseq enables vendor-neutral pulse sequence design in Python [[1,2]][section-references].
-The pulse sequences can be exported as a `.seq` file to be run on  Siemens/[GE]/[Bruker] hardware by leveraging their respective Pulseq interpreters.
+The pulse sequences can be exported as a `.seq` file to be run on Siemens, [GE], [Bruker] and now also Philips hardware by leveraging their respective Pulseq interpreters.
 This tool is targeted at MRI pulse sequence designers, researchers, students and other interested users.
 It is a translation of the Pulseq framework originally written in Matlab [[3]][section-references].

 👉 Currently, PyPulseq is compatible with Pulseq >= 1.4.0. 👈